metaplex-foundation/developer-hub/src/pages/core-candy-machine/mint.md

 ## Minting With Pre-Validation

-It is important to note that some guards may require additional verification steps before we can mint from their Candy Machine.
+It is important to note that some guards may require additional verification steps before we can mint from their Core Candy Machine.
 This pre-validation step usually creates an account on the blockchain or rewards the wallet with a token that acts as proof of that verification.

 ### Using the route instruction

 One way guards can require a pre-validation step is by using [their own special instruction](/core-candy-machine/guard-route) via the “route” instruction.

 A good example of that is the **Allow List** guard.
 When using this guard, we must verify that our wallet belongs to a predefined list of wallets by calling the route instruction and providing a valid Merkle Proof.
 If this route instruction is successful, it will create an Allow List PDA for that wallet which the mint instruction can then read to validate the Allow List guard.
-[You can read more about the Allow List guard on its dedicated page](/core-candy-machine/available-guards/allow-list).
+[You can read more about the Allow List guard on its dedicated page](/core-candy-machine/guards/allow-list).

 {% diagram %}

 {% node %}
-{% node #candy-machine-1 label="Candy Machine" theme="blue" /%}
+{% node #candy-machine-1 label="Core Candy Machine" theme="blue" /%}
-{% node label="Owner: Candy Machine Core Program" theme="dimmed" /%}
+{% node label="Owner: Core Candy Machine Core Program" theme="dimmed" /%}
 {% /node %}

 {% node parent="candy-machine-1" y=80 x=20 %}